MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-increase-accuracy.md

 1. In the **Search** field, enter the name of the SIT whose accuracy you want to check.
 1. Open the SIT.
 This brings up **Overview** tab.
 Here you can see the count of the number of items that match, a count of the number of items that aren't a match, and the number of items with feedback.
 1. Select the **Matched items** tab.
 1. Open the folder and select a document.
+Only SharePoint, OneDrive are supported locations here.
+Make sure that there's a non-zero value in the **Files** column.
 1. Select the link in the **Sensitive info type** column for an item to see which SITs the item matched and the [confidence level](/microsoft-365/compliance/sensitive-information-type-learn-about.md#more-on-confidence-levels).
 1. Select **Close**.
 1. Open a document and then select the **Contextual Summary** tab.